top of page

 363361618_612503964198655_807275467652320953_n.jpeg

-Support for Amelia's creative practice includes the Arts Council of Northern Ireland, PRS Foundation Women Make Music, Vaughan Willians Foundation and Hinrichsen Foundation.
-In 2024, she became a Composer with Music Patron, which provides support from members of the public who choose to become Amelia's Patrons.
-She is represented by CMC Ireland as an Associate Composer.
+Further support for Amelia's creative practice includes the Arts Council of Northern Ireland, PRS Foundation Women Make Music, Vaughan Willians Foundation and Hinrichsen Foundation.
+In 2024, she became a Composer with Music Patron, Sound and Music’s initiative to reimagine music patronage for the 21st century..
+She is represented by Contemporary Music Centre Ireland as an Associate Composer.

 Amelia's music carries influences from her early influences from traditional Irish folk music and classical training as a soprano and flautist.
 She took Music at Cardiff University, graduating in 2017 with first class honours.
 From 2017-19 she completed her Masters of Music in Composition at Trinity Laban Conservatoire of Music and Dance with distinction.
 As a Trinity College London Scholar and with the support of the Ralph Vaughan Williams Trust, she studied under Deirdre Gribbin, Errollyn Wallen CBE, Edward Jessen and John Ashton Thomas.
 In November 2018, Amelia received the Worshipful Company of Musicians' 2018 Medal for Trinity Laban, joining the prestigious Yeomen Young Artist Programme as the first composer to receive the medal for the college.